Getting to know your Pump

 Liquid is leaking from the nozzle.
 The pump is not operating at all.
 The valve ball is found in the liquid within your dispenser. |

-Operating the pump with a much stronger push of the button than is necessary, can lead to the O-ring being dislodged or snapped. | Unfortunately, this damage is not covered by your pump's warranty and a new pump and valve will need to be purchased. | |
+Operating the pump with a much stronger push of the button than is necessary, can lead to an O-ring being dislodged or snapped. | Unfortunately, this damage is not covered by your pump's warranty and a new pump and valve will need to be purchased. | |

 Pump does not operate.
 Button can be pushed in but doesn't quickly back out.
 Little or no liquid is being dispensed. |